gotthardp/lorawan-server/README.md

    * On Linux, try typing `yum install npm` or `apt-get install npm`.
    * On Windows, install the [Node.js](https://nodejs.org/en/).

-Build and release the lorawan-server by
+Then build and release the lorawan-server by:
 ```bash
 git clone https://github.com/gotthardp/lorawan-server.git
 cd lorawan-server